hanfak/topics-to-learn/general-paradigms/projects.md

   - does not break systems when rolled out, can be roll backed
   - properties/config for different environments
   - database
+-

 ## Consumer/application software

 - the day-to-day software we rely on to create documents, databases, spreadsheets, presentations, graphics, and more.
 We use application software, often shortened to applications or apps, to complete a function or even play a game.
 Enterprise application software falls into this category, as its function is to support the mission of a large enterprise.
+- normal software would be the software made with individuals in mind, i.e. retail software or web applications targeting the general populace.
+Its success depends on how well it is received by users who in most part are offered a ready-made, 'standard issue' product.
+The development is an investment and the revenue comes from individual product or ad space sales.

 ### Individual user